-Task apps for iPhone make it infinitely simpler to keep track of, prioritize, and complete your most pressing tasks.
-When it comes to work- where task lists can be miles long- it's especially important to remember what you need to get done, as well as have the option to collaborate with coworkers to ensure that you're on top of your projects and tasks.
+Task apps for iPhone make it infinitely simpler to keep track of, prioritize, and complete your most-pressing tasks.
+When it comes to work - where task lists can be miles long - it's important to not only remember what you need to get done but also have the option to collaborate with coworkers to ensure that you're on top of your projects and tasks.

 Below is a list of the best task apps for iPhone.
 All of these task managers can be accessed from the web to ensure that whether you're at home, on the bus, or in the office, you'll never miss a task.

 Asana is one of the best task managers on the web, and its iPhone app is just as handy for checking off your timeliest tasks.
-As a team task and collaboration solution, the Asana iPhone app lets you create tasks, set-up reminders, and prioritize tasks based on what needs to get done first.
-You can organize your tasks by projects or groups to keep track of their progress, as well as assign tasks to other team members.
+As a team task and collaboration solution, Asana's iPhone app lets you create tasks, set up reminders, and prioritize tasks based on what needs to get done first.
+You can organize your tasks by projects or groups to keep track of their progress as well as assign tasks to other team members.

 Because it's good for teams, it's also got some handy collaboration features that let you comment on tasks, share feedback on projects, and share images.

 Pricing: The Asana app is free and can be accessed with a Basic Asana account, which is free for up to 15 members.
-From there, prices range from $8.33 per user per month based, ranging based on the number of users.
+Thereafter, prices start from $8.33 per user per month based on the number of users.

 Projectplace is a project management solution with a focus on task management, especially when it comes to its iOS app.
-It has a system of cards that'll give you an overview of tasks and will let you sort through, create, and manage personal tasks, as well as group tasks.
+It has a system of cards that'll give you an overview of tasks and let you sort through, create, and manage personal tasks as well as group tasks.

-Aside from just tasks, you can also share Word docs, Excel spreadsheets, and PowerPoint presentations, as well as access these apps from within Projectplace to make edits.
-Its collaboration features also let you comment on and communicate with other members of the team, and get updates about projects or tasks.
+Besides managing tasks, you can also share Word docs, Excel spreadsheets, and PowerPoint presentations as well as access these apps from within Projectplace to make edits.
+Its collaboration features also let you comment on and communicate with other members of the team and get updates about projects or tasks.

-Pricing: Projectplace is free for basic task management, which includes access to its iOS app and supports one project and up to 5 team members.
-Upgrading to the Pro Plan will run you $49 a month for 10 team members and 3 active projects, with an additional $5 per user per month.
+Pricing: Projectplace is free for basic task management, which includes access to its iOS app and supports one project and up to five team members.
+Upgrading to the Pro Plan will cost you $49 a month for 10 team members and 3 active projects, with an additional $5 per user per month.

-A few bonus features: you can scan documents with the camera feature to store in Evernote, sync seamlessly across devices, and add a passcode to the app itself for more security on your device.
+A few bonus features: You can scan documents with the camera feature and them store in Evernote, sync seamlessly across devices, and add a passcode to the app itself for more security on your device.

-Pricing: The Basic version of Evernote is free, as is the iOS app, which is perfect if its main function will be as a task manager.
-If you're looking to include multiple team members, you can use Evernote for Business starting at $10 a month per user.
+Pricing: The Basic version of Evernote is free, as is the iOS app, which is perfect if you're looking for a task manager.
+If you're looking to include multiple team members, you can use Evernote for Business, which starts at $10 per month per user.

-Trello is the classic when it comes to organizing your tasks using cards and boards, making its iOS offering one of the best task apps for iPhone.
+Trello is a classic when it comes to organizing your tasks using cards and boards, making its iOS offering one of the best task apps for iPhone.
 With each Trello board you create, you can add tasks and move them along as you complete them.
 Within each card, you can also add separate checklists for any related subtasks.
-It's especially handy to get an overview on the status of projects or tasks, as well as who's assigned to them.
+It's especially handy to get an overview of the status of projects or tasks as well as who's assigned to them.

-Pricing: The Trello iOS app and web app are free.
+Pricing: Trello's iOS app and web app are free.
 You can upgrade to the Business version for $8.33 per user per month for additional features.

 For work, you can collaborate with your team using shared lists, which let you have conversation-like streams on images or uploads.

-Pricing: Like many others on the list, Todoist has a free version that includes its iOS app, but if you're looking for something more, you can try to the Business version for $3 a month per user.
+Pricing: Like many others on the list, Todoist has a free version that includes its iOS app, but if you're looking for something more, you can try the Business version for $3 per month per user.

-Wunderlist is another classic to-do list and task manager that feels just as much at home on its iOS app as it does in the web version.
-A more traditional design inspired by the "original" paper checklist makes it easy to create tasks with notes and cross them off once they're completed, as well as categorize them into folders based on the project or group of tasks.
+Wunderlist is another classic to-do list and task manager.
+A more traditional design inspired by the "original" paper checklist makes it easy to create tasks with notes, cross them off once they're completed, and categorize them into folders based on the project or group of tasks.

-Reminders, shared lists, and recurring tasks are all a staple of Wunderlist, as well as the ability to attach files to notes, and prioritize with starred tasks.
+Reminders, shared lists, and recurring tasks, as well as the ability to attach files to notes and prioritize work with starred tasks, are all a staple of Wunderlist.

-Are you looking for a fully-fledged project management solution?
-Check out our list of the best project management and planning apps for iPhone.
+Check out our complete list of task management apps for iPhone.